Oh, the pressure. Here’s what causes it and what can be done about sinus issues.

 Answer: We all have multiple sinuses, which are really just air pockets in your skull.
 You’ve got a set across your brow, one apiece under your eyes, several on either side of the bridge of your nose, and then a big one straight back from the bridge of your nose as well.
 Our sinuses help resonate our voice.
 And they can get infected as well.

-Question: What causes sinus pain, pressure and the other issues that we sometimes have with our sinuses?
+Question: What causes sinus pain, pressure, and other sinus issues?

 Question: Are some people more prone to sinus issues?

 Answer: The anatomy of your nose is very important.
 So it’s great if those opening easily stay open, as we like to say, a nice four-lane highway for fresh air to get in and mucous to get out.
 If there are lots of curves and twists and you have a deviated septum or polyps, or if you have allergies that cause the lining to swell shut, then those opening no longer can facilitate the air coming in and going out, and the mucous.
 Then you will get pressure.
 When the mucous accumulates and fills up these air pockets, it becomes a great culture medium for bacteria.
 They love to jump in there and swim and eat and live, and it becomes a real problem.
 So the idea is to keep the sinuses open, fresh air in, mucous out, and then you avoid those sinus infections.

 Question: How can people who are prone to sinus issues prevent them from getting worse?